vnegrisolo/vnegrisolo.github.io/_posts/ruby/2016-07-12-dsl-for-rails-api-calls.md

 GITHUB_API = Api.new(url: Rails.configuration.github['api_url'])
 ```

 I'm using the Rails method `config_for` for defining the configuration.
-I wrote about that on: [Configuring a Rails Application][blog-configure-rails].
+I wrote about that on: [Configuring a Rails App][conf-rails-app].

+The setup is done.

-## `Github::UserService` Service Class
+## Service Class: `Github::UserService`

 Finally, the Service Class has as its main goal to create a DSL similar to `ActiveRecord` and then abstract the API complexity.